CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-05-01-benchmarking-pycamhd.md

   </tr>
 </table>

 PyCamHD and PyLazyQt pull directly from local disk and produce the fastest results, with a slight edge to PyCamHD.
-The overhead for pulling the data from a local HTTP server (rather than from the filesystem) is surprisingly minimal, while extracting the data directly from Rutgers brings a roughly order of magnitude decrease in performance.
+The overhead for pulling the data from a local HTTP server (rather than from the filesystem) is surprisingly minimal, while extracting the data directly from Rutgers brings a roughly order of magnitude decrease in performance --- with the advantage that it requires no local copies of the video files.

-Using Lazycache brings its own performance penalties requiring roughly 20x direct conversion   Of course there are almost certainly inefficiencies in the system.
+Using Lazycache brings its own performance penalties, requiring roughly 20x direct conversion.
+Of course there are almost certainly inefficiencies in the system.
 The complexity of LazyCache makes these inefficiencies more difficult to find and fix.
 However, as shown LazyCache offers a significant speed advantage when pulling from cache.

 Finally, the tests against the LazyCache instance running in the cloud shows the performance penalty from contacting the Google server across the internet, even when pulling from the cache.